nyno-kb/python-101/setup.md

 ~~~
 {:  .output}

-### Jupyter Lab
+## Jupyter Lab
-Now you need to install Jupyter Lab, the Inetegrated development enviroment (IDE) we will be using in this course.
+Now you need to install Jupyter Lab, the Integrated development environment (IDE) we will be using in this course.
 We will install this from the PowerShell using PIP.
 PIP is a package manager which allows you to easily install and manage Python libraries and packages - don't worry if this doesnt make a lot of sense right now, we will get back to what that means in the course.
 Before moving on, it is therefore a good idea to check the PIP version - this should have been installed together with Python.
 If this did not happen see the Tip box below.
 Type the following in the PowerShell:
 ~~~